CICC-DT

-CICC-DT (channel 10) is a television station in Yorkton, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+CICC-DT (channel 10, cable channel 7) is a television station in Yorkton, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 The station's studios are located on Broadway Street East and 6 Avenue North in Yorkton, and its transmitter is adjacent to Highway 52, west of the city.

 CICC-DT operates as a semi-satellite of CKCK-DT in Regina, running the same programming as that station at all times (except for certain commercials and a separate 5 p.m. newscast).

 History

 CICC signed on for the first time on Labour Day 1971, owned by Yorkton Television along with CKOS-TV.
 In 1984, it became a sister station to Prince Albert's CBC affiliate, CKBI-TV.
 Baton Broadcasting acquired it in 1986 as part of its merger with Yorkton Television.
 When Baton bought controlling interest in CTV in 1996, CICC became the network's second-smallest O&O.

 In 2002, CTV parent company Bell Globemedia (now Bell Media) sold CICC's former CBC-affiliated twinstick sister station, CKOS-TV, to the CBC, which then made CKOS a rebroadcaster of CBKT in Regina.
-CBC shut down the transmitter in 2012, leaving CICC as the only over-the-air broadcast in Yorkton.
+CBC shut down the transmitter in 2012, leaving CICC as the only over-the-air television station in Yorkton.

 In November 2023, the station launched its digital signal.